moerwald/c-sharp-git-hooks/README.md

 1. All code that is committed to GIT compiles.
 2. All code that is pushed to the remote repository passes all unit tests.
-3. Faster feedback than via CI, that might build the code in a time triggered manner.
+3. Faster feedback than via CI, that might build the code in a time-triggered manner.

 Disadvantages: